wrapperband/TrackMeNot/README.md

 By making it easier to customise all variables is the first step to increasing the security of TrackMeNot.
 The initial audit shows too many variables are not customise-able thus making the bots actions more trackable.

-Without changing the code a new user should update the default blacklist, the rss feeds are also important to generate web searches.
+Without changing the code a new user should update the default blacklist, the RSS feeds are also important to generate web searches.

 #### Updateable files

-Find where the firefox extensions are stored.
+Find where the Firefox extensions are stored.
 On Ubuntu 16.04 :

     .mozilla/firefox/20fzsdo8.dev-edition-default/extensions/